Self Compassion Letter

 Does it work?

-Shapira and Mongrain (2010) assessed the impact of a self-compassion and optimism letter writing activity on depression and happiness.
+Shapira and Mongrain (2010) assessed the impact of self-compassionate and optimistic letter writing on depression and happiness.
 The self-compassion activity required participants to write a letter about a distressing event and to express compassion to themselves.
 For the optimism activity, participants visualized a desired future and wrote a letter to themselves about steps to achieve it.
 Both interventions were practiced daily for one week.
-About 1000 participants, with one third being assigned to each intervention, and the final third being assigned to a control group that wrote about an early memory.
+The study involved about 1000 participants, with one third being assigned to each intervention, and the final third being assigned to a control group that wrote about an early memory.
 Both interventions were found to improve emotional wellbeing.
 Participants who practiced the self-compassion exercise reported lower levels of depression 3 months following the intervention and higher levels of happiness at the 6 month follow-up(Shapira & Mongrain, 2010).

 Mantelou and Karakasidou(2017) completed a similar study, assessing the impact of a self-compassion intervention on life satisfaction, positive affect, and negative affect.
 This study involved 42 university students, half of whom were randomly assigned to the intervention and half to a control group.
 The self-compassion intervention involved five meetings where participants learned about and practiced self-compassion, including writing a self compassion letter.
 Those who participated in the intervention reported significant improvements in life satisfaction and positive affect, with a decrease in negative affect, as compared to the control group (Mantelou & Karakasidou, 2017)